 Of course, if you go with self-heating electric socks, you will be able to adjust the temperature easily.
 For people with circulatory issues or conditions such as hypothyroidism, this type may be a great option since you won’t need to rely on your body’s ability to generate heat.

 Good socks for hiking will wick moisture away from your feet and toes.
 The way this works is through a process called capillary action.
 They shouldn’t absorb moisture; they allow it to travel via tiny conduits along the fabric and away from your skin.
 Once the moisture reaches the outer layers of the sock, it evaporates, keeping you dry.

 Intelligent designers use naturally wicking materials combined with features such as ventilation channels to optimize a sock’s wicking properties.
 Additional features like mesh construction can increase breathability.

 Your winter socks must fit well to do their job.
 They should be snug and slightly taller than your hiking boots to protect your calves from chafing, and should be form-fitting without binding.

-If the fit is too loose, the winter socks can bunch up or wrinkle, leading to blisters.
-On the other hand, winter socks that are too tight can cause pressure points, cramps, or even numbness.
+If the fit is too loose, they can bunch up or wrinkle, leading to blisters.
+On the other hand, too tight can cause pressure points, cramps, or even numbness.